ArchieCall/AccurateSleepOld/README.md

 # AccurateSleep
 A function to more accurately sleep a Julia process.
+The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.

+This function works as follows: the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level.
+Of course

 cdf                    |   sleep() err           | sleep_ns() err
 ---------------------  |  --------------------   | -------------------